P3GLEG/PwnBack/README.md

   - Where to save results when the Export Results button is pressed

 * Domain
-  - The domain name to crawl for, I.E example.com, example.org, etc.
+  - The domain name to crawl. example.com, example.org, etc.

 * CA Bundle
   - The CA certificate you wish to use for PhantomJS.
-You shouldn't need this, however check Troubleshooting if no traffic is being generated
+You shouldn't need this, however, check Troubleshooting if no traffic is being generated